 National Financial Mathematics Career Fair, New York

 In late Fall, MFE students meet in New York with graduate students from other quantitative masters and PhD programs, and recruiters from such renowned companies as Goldman Sachs, JPMorgan Chase, Bloomberg, Quantifi Solutions to name a few.
-This is an invitation only event and is hosted by IAFE (International Association of Financial Engineering) and the NYU's Courant Institute.
+This is an invitation only event and is hosted by IAQF (International Association of Quantitative Finance) and the NYU's Courant Institute.

 The MFE Industry Advisory Board